MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <!-- Device-MdmStore-Global-CRLcheck-Description-Begin -->
 <!-- Description-Source-DDF -->
 This value specifies how certificate revocation list (CRL) verification is enforced.
 The value MUST be 0, 1, or 2.
 A value of 0 disables CRL checking.
 A value of 1 specifies that CRL checking is attempted and that certificate validation fails only if the certificate is revoked.
-Other failures that are encountered during CRL checking (such as the revocation URL being unreachable) do not cause certificate validation to fail.
+Other failures that are encountered during CRL checking (such as the revocation URL being unreachable) don't cause certificate validation to fail.
 A value of 2 means that checking is required and that certificate validation fails if any error is encountered during CRL processing.
-The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it is configured; otherwise, use the local store value.
+The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it's configured; otherwise, use the local store value.
 <!-- Device-MdmStore-Global-CRLcheck-Description-End -->

 <!-- Device-MdmStore-Global-CRLcheck-Editable-Begin -->